scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 ### Libraries for code cells

-The code-cell libraries utilize the `insert` command to insert chunks of Python code.
+The `insert` command in code-cell libraries is a powerful tool that allows the seamlessly insert of chunks of Python code, enhancing your data science workflow.
 We avoid making voice commands for small code fragments that might fit on a single line.
 An exception to this was the inclusion of a collection of one-liners that are in the form of several kinds of comprehensions.
-As mentioned above, we have developed chunks of code to perform specific functions.
+As mentioned earlier, we have developed practical chunks of code that are designed to perform specific functions, making your data analysis tasks easier and more efficient.
 These chunks of code could be functions or lines of code that produce an output in the form of a table, plot, or analysis.
 The idea was to fill a code cell with all the code required to produce the desired output.
 Unfortunately, the user will still have to use their voice or computer mouse to move the cursor back over the code chunk and customize portions of the code chunk as required for the task at hand.

 While self-contained examples that utilize generated data can illustrate concepts, these examples are frustrating for beginners who need to read actual data and would like to apply the code example to their problem.
-Reading appropriately cleaned data is a common task in data science and a common barrier to applying Jupyter notebooks to Scientific problems.
+Reading appropriately cleaned data is a common task in data science and a common barrier to applying Jupyter notebooks to scientific problems.
-We provide code fragments in a data wrangling library that support the importing of several file types directly for downstream utilization and for importing the data into numpy, pandas, and several of the more recently developed programs that support multidimensional data structures.
+Our data wrangling library provides code fragments that directly import various file types, easing the tedious task of data import and allowing focus on downstream utilization and analysis.

 After the data is input, it needs to be displayed in a tabular format for inspection to check that it was properly imported and to carry out basic summarization statistics by column and row.
 After the data are verified as being correctly imported, it is often necessary to explore them by plotting them to detect relationships between a model's parameters and the output.
-We strove to focus on the matplotlib library, which generates a wide variety of plots [@matplotlib].
+Our focus on the versatile matplotlib library, which generates a wide variety of plots, is designed to inspire creativity in data visualization and analysis.
 Our code fragments cover the most commonly used plots, such as scatter plots, bar graphs (including horizontal bar graphs), kernel density fitted distributions, heat Maps, pie charts, and contour plots.
 We include a variety of examples for the formatting of the tick marks and axis labels as well as the keys and the form of the lines so users can use this information as templates to generate plots for their own purposes.
 The generation of plots with lines of different shapes, whether solid, dashed, dotted, or combinations thereof, is essential because plots generated with just color are vulnerable to having their information compromised when printed in grayscale.